aetperf/aetperf.github.io/_posts/2020-07-30-Lunch_break,Fetching-AROME-temperature-forecast-in-Lyon.md

 ---

-Since a "small" heat wave is coming, I would like to get some temperature forecast in my neighborhood for the next hours, from my [JupyterLab](https://github.com/jupyterlab/jupyterlab) notebook.
+Since a "small" heat wave is coming, I would like to get some temperature forecast for the next hours in my neighborhood, from my [JupyterLab](https://github.com/jupyterlab/jupyterlab) notebook.

 We are going to fetch the results from the Météo-France AROME 0.01 model.
 Here is the AROME item listed in the Météo-France web service documentation: